xcube-dev/xcube-resampling/docs/guide.md

 - [transform](api.md/#xcube_resampling.gridmapping.GridMapping.transform):
   change the CRS of a grid mapping (regular → irregular with 2D coordinates).

-An examples is available in the [Example Notebooks](examples/coords.ipynb).
+An example is available in the [Example Notebooks](examples/coords.ipynb).

 ---